Root ball: Root ball pruning of container grown plants

 Most commonly, plants are grown in containers where the roots begin to circle and take the shape of their pot.
 The root balls that have been exposed to this scenario have a very high chance of developing circling or girdling roots that will become problematic and possibly detrimental to the tree or plant's health in the future.
 To manage this problem, it is best to remove any circling roots where you see them visible.
 Experts from Clemson University suggest making several slice marks in the root ball from the top to the bottom going 1 to 2 inches deep as this has been found to have positive effects.
 They have found these cuts cause new regenerative roots to be formed behind the wounds which aid in the plant establishing roots in the new location.
-The experts from Florida University suggest shaving the entire outside of the root ball when it has taken the shape of the pot (otherwise known as rootbound) before planting it into a larger container or its location.
+The experts from the University of Florida suggest shaving the entire outside of the root ball when it has taken the shape of the pot (otherwise known as rootbound) before planting it into a larger container or its location.
 They have several supporting studies and images displaying how shaving the outer layer aids in removing circling roots and allows for better root establishment in the new growing area.